6 Wonderful Options for Learning English Through Immersion

 - Prepare an English meal.
 A fun way to challenge yourself is to find English cooking lessons online on YouTube.
 Some other good places to start include the British Council’s “Cooking with Charlie” (which includes tools to test your comprehension) and PBS’s “The Great British Baking Show.”

-3. Watch Authentic English Videos on FluentU
+3. Watch Authentic English Videos

 4. Find an Online Tutor for Conversation Practice